alberto963/jsTutorials/rt_38_reactClockFC/README.md

 ## Introduction

-Simple Exercise on react: From clock as a class in https://reactjs.org/docs/state-and-lifecycle.html converti it into a functional componenent
+Simple Exercise on react: From clock as a class in https://reactjs.org/docs/state-and-lifecycle.html convert it into a functional componenent

 ref: https://reactjs.org/docs/state-and-lifecycle.html